hicommonwealth/commonwealth/packages/load-testing/README.md

   - Don't use a Group for a single request.
 See the [docs][2] for reasoning.
 - Use [k6 user-defined tags][7] to tag related requests even if they are in different groups e.g. Thread creation <> Comment creation.
 - Use [k6 scenarios][8] to simulate different workloads for the same test.
-- Use [k6 SharedArrays][9] to store different JWTs for every virtual user.
+- ~~Use [k6 SharedArrays][9] to store different JWTs for every virtual user.
 This ensures that each VU test cycle triggers queries to different data in the database thus simulating a real world scenario.
-If all virtual users use the same JWT, performance results will be biased since the database can cache the specific data that is queried repeatedly.
+If all virtual users use the same JWT, performance results will be biased since the database can cache the specific data that is queried repeatedly.~~ Edit:
+Setting up shared arrays in `setup` lifecycle functions is not supported.
+Return the result of the `createJWTs` function from the `setup` function which is accessible (copied to each VU on first iteration) as the first argument of test functions.
+See [this GitHub issue][12] for more info.

-# Creating API Request Functions
+## Creating API Request Functions
 - Use `k6/http` not Axios or the native node `http` module.
 - k6 currently doesn't natively support ignoring metrics for HTTP requests from `setup` and `teardown` functions (see [this GitHub Issue][10] for context) but there is a workaround described [here][11].
 To use this workaround, ensure that